Solving Sudoku puzzles

 plot_sudoku(sol_cp)

-You can compare the solutions obtained by using mixed integer linear programming and constraint programming:
+You can compare the solutions obtained by using mixed integer linear programming and by programming in constraints.:

 sol_milp == sol_cp